chhantyal/chhantyal.github.io/source.md

 Professionally, I am Software Developer/Data Engineer, thus know a thing or two about computers and internet 🙂 I am interested in web services, big data, distributed systems and good UX.

-Apart from building things on/for the internet, I have wide range of other interests.
-Some of them are reading, running/cycling, traveling and trying to do things cool kids do 😜
+Apart from building things on/for the internet, I like reading books, running/cycling, traveling and trying to do things cool kids do 😜

 Anyways, if you would like to stay in touch – we can do social network thing (links to my profiles are below).
 You can also write to me at noblenara [at] gmail.com